The Mittag-Leffler Fitting of the Phillips Curve: Preliminaries: Mittag-Leffler function and its generalisations

 which in particular reduces to:

-Also other authors introduced and investigated further generalizations of the ML function, but for the purpose to demonstrate the potential of the ML function these four generalizations of the exponential function are sufficient.
+Also other authors introduced and investigated further generalisations of the ML function, but to demonstrate the potential of the ML function these four generalisations of the exponential function are sufficient.